 INTRODUCTION: Ephesians 2:19-22 pictures all of us Christians as being parts of a structure-a building.
 We Christians also are pictured as making up a family.
 We have a family name-we are named for Jesus.
-We are all of the household of God.
-Ephesians 4:15, 16.
+We are of the household of God.
+See Ephesians 3:14, 15.
+In addition, we Christians are also pictured as being part of the body of Christ, as we read in Ephesians 4:15, 16.
 Each of these comparisons-the building, the family, the body-is a unit.
 If one part of any unit is not serving its purpose or is not functioning properly, the unit is affected.
-The power of God and the witness of the Gospel are hindered in proportion to the interruption of function or purpose that God intends for Christians to perform.
-One or two Christians doing wrong could cause hindering to the working of Christ.
+The power of God and the witness of the Gospel are hindered in proportion to the interruption of the function or purpose that God intends for Christians to perform.
+One or two Christians doing wrong could cause hindering of the working of Christ.
 Think of the story which is found in Joshua 7.
-Joshua had given God's command to the people.
-In Joshua 6:18 and 19 we learn that God had told them to take the city but not to taken even one thing for themselves.
-The silver and gold and the vessels of brass and iron were to be put into the treasury of the Lord.
-Nothing else was to be taken!
+Joshua had given God's command to the people, "Go, take Jericho.
+In the taking of Jericho do not take anything from the city for yourselves.
+The silver and gold and articles made of brass and iron belong to God and should go into the treasury of the Lord.
+Nothing else material is to be taken from the ruins of the city."
 A man by the name of Achan disobeyed the Lord.
 He took a garment and some gold and silver and hid them in his tent.
 With this unconfessed, unforgiven sin in their camp, the Israelites next went into battle with the Amorites.
 The Israelites tried to claim the city of Ai for the Lord, but they were made to run from the enemy.
 Achan had caused an interruption of the conquest of the land which God had commanded they take.